 During these times, it can be helpful to talk to a professional who can provide an outside perspective and help you gain insight into yourself so you can make better choices.
 My name is Dr Clarissa Bartlett, and I am a HCPC registered Counselling Psychologist based in the Brighton and Hove area.
 I value honesty, integrity, equality, self-respect, compassion and genuine relationships.
 While there are no easy solutions, we can work together to find ways to help you build personal resilience and effective coping strategies.

 I draw on more than one type of approach to counselling and tailor it to your needs and concerns.
-This includes Cognitive Behavioural Therapy (CBT), Mindfulness-based Cognitive Therapy (MBCT) and relational psychodynamic therapy.
+This includes Cognitive Behavioural Therapy (CBT), Mindfulness-based Cognitive Therapy (MBCT) and relational/neurobiological approaches to therapy.
 Above all, I place importance on the quality of the therapeutic relationship and always endeavour to work in a safe, non-judgemental and empathic way.